getodk/docs/collect-forms.rst

 For local form management, use `ODK Briefcase <https://opendatakit.org/use/briefcase/>`_ to pull :formstate:`finalized` form instances to your local computer.

-:formstate:`Sent` forms are no longer editable, but they remain viewable, even after they are deleted.
-This feature is mainly for for enumerators and/or data managers to confirm which filled out forms were sent even if they were deleted.
+:formstate:`Sent` forms are no longer editable, but they remain viewable until they are deleted.
+However, you can always see a list of sent forms which have been deleted.

 .. note::